abhayagiri/what-is-buddhism/main.md

-Our 21st century world is too small and vulnerable for us to live in isolation or conflict, and in Buddhism's 2,600 year history there has never been a 'holy' war to spread the teachings of the Buddha.
+Our 21st century world is too small and vulnerable for us to live in isolation or conflict, and in Buddhism's 2,600 year history there has never been a "holy war" to spread the teachings of the Buddha.
 The qualities of tolerance, non-violence and forgiveness, essential for world harmony and individual happiness, have been hallmarks of Buddhism from the very start.
 Cultivating virtuous behavior, meditation, and wisdom, the Buddha's path gradually fosters